-There are many techniques for creating buttonholes.
-This tutorial shows you how to make a one-row buttonhole.
+There are many techniques for creating buttonholes, but here are my favourites!
+I like to work my buttonholes in a single row, as I find this method the tidiest.
+Using the same method you can adjust the size of your buttonhole according to the size of your buttons.
 For information on spacing your buttonholes and creating a button band check out our button band tutorial here.

 2. pass the first over the second and off (also known as binding off 1 st)